milesroxas/Flint/docs/guides/how-it-all-works.md

   - combos section: list and `maxCombos`
   - “Suggested” name when supplied by metadata
   - element highlight button using `selectElementById`
+  - in page view, opening a violation accordion item will automatically trigger a highlight for that item’s `metadata.elementId`
 - `ModeToggle.tsx`: uses shared `Button` component for consistent styling and a11y
 - `PresetSwitcher.tsx`: performs dynamic `import()` to reset style caches on preset changes
 - Labels for contexts and roles are centralized in `src/features/linter/lib/labels.ts`